My kids absolutely love Halloween. They start brainstorming costume ideas in April and talk about it pretty regularly all summer long.

 2004 Roxanne was a pumpkin and although I know I took photos of her on our front porch, I can’t find them now.
 I think it’s because I didn’t have a blog then.
 Blogging is good for record keeping!

 2005 Roxanne was a cow.
 I bought this costume randomly at a party store.

-2006 Roxanne was a witch (the first costume I made after discovering that all the witch costumes for 4-year-olds were “sexy witch”) and Stella wore the pumpkin costume.
+2006 Roxanne was a witch (the first costume I made after discovering that all the witch costumes for 4-year-olds were “sexy witch”) and Simon wore the pumpkin costume.
 I wore a bee costume I’d originally worn when I taught 6th grade.

-2013 Roxanne was Medusah and Stella was a robot.
+2013 Roxanne was Medusah and Simon was a robot.
 Josephine kept changing her mind so I told her if she wanted to get candy she would be a bee.
 Josephine wore the bee costume.

 It’s wonderful the way wearing a costume, even a very simple tunic-like one your mom sewed in half an hour, is transformative for children.
 My 5-year-old, 10-year-old, and 12-year-old continue to absolutely love Halloween and I don’t blame them.